pdtbinh/cs-e4670-full-stack-project/README.md

+## *** Please note that since I used the free-tier of Fly to deploy, if the backend is idle for too long, it might be suspended (same for MongoDB).
+Hence, if the grading takes long, you might encounter some errors.
+In case you encounter any error, let me know so I can reactivate the backend and database.

 # Project intro: CollabConnect

 Have you ever had an amazing idea for your project, but you have no idea where and how to find a perfect project partner?
 Or you want to join some project but know nowhere to find?